If only she was insignificant

 in the parking lot after another session,

-because then, I could displace all the ifs before I arrive home.
+because then, I could displace all the ifs before I arrived home.

 But she is spinning muddied in the wheels of my mind.